 Patent Policy Summary

-- All Member Companies and their Representatives are required to disclose all known Potentially Essential Patent Claims owned or controlled by the Member Company.
+- All companies and their representatives are required to disclose all known Potentially Essential Patent Claims owned or controlled by the company.

-- All Member Companies agree to license their Essential Patent Claims on RAND terms and conditions.
+- All companies, as a condition of committee membership or participation, agree to license their Essential Patent Claims on RAND terms and conditions.

-- The disclosure and licensing obligations of Member Companies and their Representatives are limited to Standards developed in the particular JEDEC committees in which they are members or in which they participate.
+- The disclosure and licensing obligations of companies and their representatives are limited to Standards developed in the particular JEDEC committees in which they are members or in which they participate.

 In June 2010 JEDEC revised its Manual of Operation and Procedure, JM21.
 A major change in the document is a revision to the JEDEC patent policy and the addition of required forms for License Assurance/Disclosure and Notice of Refusal to Offer Licenses on RAND terms.